 Where the investment objective of a Fund is to prioritise the generation of income over capital growth, or in circumstances where they have equal priority, all or part of the ACD's fee and other fees deductible from within the Fund may be charged against capital instead of against income.
 Furthermore, where charges are taken from the income of a Fund and there is insufficient income to meet such charges, any deficit may be taken from the capital of the Fund.
-Where charges are taken from the capital of the Fund this may increase the amount of income available for distribution but may also limit capital growth or erode capital if there is insufficient growth.
+Where charges are taken from the capital of the Fund, this may increase the amount of income available for distribution but may also limit capital growth.